renzocsilva/hill_chart/README.md

 ## How to use it
 - Well, it is pretty intuitive! :)
 - **Note: 0 <= 'Progress' <= 100**
-- Use the **boormark button** to retrive the app state based on your inputs.
+- Use the **bookmark button** to retrieve the app state based on your inputs.